- DUI Defense

 More and more, companies are performing credit and background checks to assist in their decision-making process for things like home or apartment rentals, employment opportunities, financial or other accounts, and college student acceptance.
 Your criminal record could be preventing you from getting a job, renting an apartment, buying a car, dating, or going to college!
 A properly performed expungement—and yes, some people improperly perform them—can allow a person who has paid his or her debt to society to obtain access to life-bettering goods, services, and opportunities.

-Not all crimes are eligible for expungement, and even the ones that are have many requirements that must be met to perform an expungement.
-For example, the statute of limitations for the crime must have expired and all court-ordered activities must be satisfied, such as required counselling completed and fines or restitution paid.
+Not all crimes are eligible for expungement, and even the ones that have many requirements that must be met to perform an expungement.
+For example, the statute of limitations for the crime must have expired and all court-ordered activities must be satisfied, such as required counseling completed and fines or restitution paid.

 Our firm can help you with expunging your record of past criminal charges once the statutes of limitation have expired and all requirements have been met.
 The expungement process can be complicated, requiring many steps to completion, including electronic filing of necessary paperwork and reports with the court and state agencies.
 A person could spend a lot of unnecessary time and frustration trying to figure out the various steps and what is required.
 Don’t waste your time on that process when you could have our team do it for you—and do it right—for a very small fee.
 In a few short weeks, your record could be cleaned!